Call us on 01494 484800

 Runners start off in the ‘archaeological capital of the Americas’, Cusco situated over 11,000 feet above sea level.
-The competitors then set off in your small group for a nine day exploration of historical villages and fortresses.
+The competitors then set off in small groups for a nine day exploration of historical villages and fortresses.

-It’s not about beating the field though (although a winner will be crowned), with the set-up still giving you plenty of time to experience everything the Inca Trail has to offer.
+It’s not about beating the field though (although a winner will be crowned), with the race programme still giving you plenty of time to experience everything the Inca Trail has to offer.

 Ranked in many guidebooks as the number one attraction to see in the world, there are few things more magical than the Angkor Wat temple complex in north-west Cambodia.